 Links to inquiries from engineering students concerning:

-The University Office of the Registrar’s Student Services Locations on Cenral Campus and North Campus
+- The University Office of the Registrar’s Student Services Locations on Central and North Campus

-The University Office of the Registrar maintains offices on Central Campus and North Campus.
-In-person service is available at our Student Services Locations:
+The University Office of the Registrar maintains an office on Central Campus.
+In-person service is available at the following Student Services Location:

 Office of the Registrar